 Risks range from hacker attacks, data breaches, website downtime, price competition to compliance violations.
 To secure your online business’s future, you need to have a solid plan for evaluating and managing these challenges.
 Here’s what you need to know about assessing eCommerce risks.

 To avoid being caught on the wrong foot, every business needs to be risk savvy.
 You need to develop a risk management plan where you layout business goals, document your assets, define threats, assess risks, scrutinize risks, set risk tolerance levels, and find ways to counter the threats.

 Risk assessment is part of the risk management process.
 It helps businesses to learn the magnitude of threats and shed light on them.
-Here, an organization checks for the more likely risks and their effect on the business and then creates a rating.
+Here, an organization checks for the more likely risks and their effect on the company and then creates a rating.
 Risks that have a high probability of occurring and have a severe impact are rated highly.
-Low risks are unlikely to occur, and if they do, the effect is minimal.
+Low risks are unlikely to happen, and if they do, the effect is minimal.

 A risk matrix is a visual diagram of the risk analysis.
 It shows the threat as a graph, ranking the risks by their probability and significance.
 The severe risks are on one end, the moderate ones on the middle, and the low ones on the other end.
-Color codes are utilized in a risk matrix to increase visibility and help a business track the threats and improve decision making.
+Color codes are utilized in a risk matrix to increase visibility and help a business track the threats and improve decision-making.

 How to Evaluate Your E-commerce Risks